braph-software/BRAPH-2/tutorials/data/tut_gr_fun/readme.md

 [![Tutorial Group of Subjects with Functional Data](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](tut_gr_fun.pdf)

-For *functional data*, we will upload a folder containing the functional files for different subjects that belong to the same group.
-For example, the functional values could correspond to brain activation signals derived from functional MRI data.
-Then a connectivity matrix is computed using correlations in functional values between each pair of brain regions.
-This Tutorial explains how to prepare and work with this kind of data.
+For *functional data*, you will upload a folder containing the functional files for different subjects that belong to the same group.
+For example, the functional values could correspond to brain activation signals derived from functional MRI data, from which a connectivity matrix is later computed using correlations in functional values between each pair of brain regions.
+This tutorial explains how to prepare and work with this kind of data.

 ## Table of Contents